fastapi/fastapi/docs/tutorial/header-params.md

     `Header` is a "sister" class of `Path`, `Query` and `Cookie`.
 It also inherits from the same common `Param` class.

 !!! info
-    To declare headers, you need to use `Header`, because otherwise the parameters would be interpreted as query parameteres.
+    To declare headers, you need to use `Header`, because otherwise the parameters would be interpreted as query parameters.

 ## Automatic conversion